Ala Archa

 Ala Archa National park

 The alpine Ala Archa national park covers an area of about 200 km² and stretches for over 35 km of the western Tien Shan (Celestial Mountain) range.
 The national park’s altitude ranges from about 1 500 meters (5,000 feet) at the entrance to a maximum of 4 895 meters at Semenova Tian-Shanski, the highest peak in the Kyrgyz Ala-Too range (a part of Tien Shan near Bishkek).
-As the park is located on the north slope of central part of the Kyrgyz Tien Shan ridge, the park has become in many ways the symbol of Ala-Too mountain ridge itself.
+As the park is located on the north slope of central part of the Kyrgyz Tien Shan ridge, the park has become in many ways the symbol of Ala-Too mountain ridge itself and is a great location for day trips and hiking for both casual walkers and serious mountaineers alike.

 The region’s most famous and highest peaks of the Ala-Too Mountains rise out from the Ak-Sai glacier.
 They are called Korona (4860 m), Semenov-Tyan-Shan peak (4875 m) and Free Korea (4740 m) peaks and all of them are higher than anything Europe has to offer.
 In addition to more than 50 mountain peaks, Ala Archa gorge is also a home to more than 20 glaciers and 30 mountain passes.
 It is possible to trek to almost 5000 m in Ala Archa, but most people stay near the lower reaches just for picnics or shorter hikes.
 There are about 140 classified mountaineering routes of various levels of difficulty and complexity that have been mapped out and yet places still unexplored.